Six-year-old Alexander was diagnosed with moderate autism spectrum disorder (ASD) several years ago.

 Alexander’s parents are frustrated by the added stress of not reaching this milestone and the added cost of big kid diapers when their budget is already really tight.
 What can they do to make life a little easier?

-Maybe your child is like Alexander and needs a little extra time before he/she is potty trained.
-Children on the spectrum are often slower to reach milestones, making it necessary to wear for diapers, pull-ups or youth pants for an extended number of years.
+Potty training an autistic child like Alexander needs a little extra time before he/she is.
+Children on the spectrum are often slower to reach milestones, making it necessary to wear big kid diapers, pull-ups or youth pants for an extended number of years.

 Why Do Some ASD Children Take Longer to Potty Train?

 There are myriad reasons children on the spectrum often remain in diapers, pull-ups and youth pants longer than their neurotypical peers.
 Sometimes it’s a developmental delay and the child is not able to recognize he/she has to go potty or maybe the child doesn’t have the adequate skills to maneuver clothing in time to use a toilet.

 Children with communication challenges are less likely to be able to tell someone else he/she has to go to the bathroom.
 Those children who take medication with sleepy side effects may also find it difficult to wake up in time to go to the bathroom.
 And children with severe autism often don’t have the cognitive and motor skills to use a toilet — making the task that much more difficult to master.